tomtom-international/kotlin-tools/README.md

 * `memoization` - This modules the ability to cache function results.

+* `extensions` - General-purpose extension functions that can make your code more concise and readable.

 ### Building and testing the library

 Use Maven to run the unit tests as follows: